 II F 5.
 Initiation of Complaint

-Any individual who has a formal complaint regarding violations of the Faculty Code of Professional Ethics, II.C.1, and the Conduct Regulations, II.F.3, should address his/her complaint, in writing, to the provost.
+Any individual who has a formal complaint regarding violations of the Faculty Code of Professional Ethics, II.C.1, and the Conduct Regulations, II.F.3, should address his/her complaint, in writing, to the provost, with the exception of matters involving allegations of Title IX Sexual Harassment, as defined by EP #15, for which formal complaints are filed with Compliance & Civil Rights (CCR).
 If the complainant has not utilized another complaint resolution procedure, s/he shall provide the provost with a statement of reasons for filing his/her complaint directly with the provost.
-If the provost determines that the matter should be addressed at a lower level before his/her involvement, s/he shall inform the individual in writing within five (5) business days of the complaint resolution options available (e.g., The Ombudsman, the Faculty Status Committee, the Office for Equal Opportunity, etc.), as delineated in Section II.F.1 (5).
+If the provost determines that the matter should be addressed at a lower level before his/her involvement, s/he shall inform the individual in writing within five (5) business days of the complaint resolution options available (e.g., The Ombudsman, the Faculty Status Committee, Compliance & Civil Rights (CCR), etc.), as delineated in Section II.F.1 (5).
 The individual may initiate a formal complaint with the provost after utilizing an alternative level complaint resolution process.

 Unless the provost has determined that a complaint should be remanded to another complaint resolution process, s/he shall, within ten (10) business days of receiving the complaint, determine whether the allegations, if proved, state cause to discipline a faculty member.
 If the provost determines that the charges do not state grounds for discipline, s/he shall communicate that decision to the complainant.